 Makita makes a “Cordless Fan Jacket” that is sold on Amazon overseas for a lot more than it costs in Japan.
 Instead of two fans, it has a single fan at the back.
 I have not used the Makita product and can’t endorse it.

 I hope the weather in your neck of the woods is always balmy with cool breezes in summer so a coat like this is never useful.
-In the meantime, I’m just waiting for someone to develop steel-toed boots with cooling fans. (ツ)
+In the meantime, I’m just waiting for someone to develop sexy-looking steel-toed boots with cooling fans.
+I wonder what Jimmy Choo will be offering later this year (ツ)